-- 1. Remove the spark plugs and add approximately 30 ml (1 oz.) of engine oil into each spark plug hole. - 2.
-Rotate the flywheel manually several times to distribute the oil in the cylinders. - 3.
-Re-install spark plugs.
+- 1. Remove the spark plugs.
+Add approximately 30 ml (1 oz) of engine oil or inject a five second spray of storage seal into each spark plug hole. - 2.
+Rotate the flywheel manually several times to distribute the oil or storage seal in the cylinders. - 3.
+Reinstall spark plugs.